JonPizza/ravenrpc/README.md

 **Note**: If the username and password are incorrect, then a empty string will be returned.

-Please report any bugs to ME!
+Please report any bugs by filling out an issue!
- - jon@jon.network
- - Discord: JonPizza#1675